Robotics and Mechatronics Engineering

 The Robotics and Mechatronics Engineering discipline has developed a set of Program Outcomes (POs) for all of its graduates based on the competencies required by the Malaysian Engineering Accreditation Council.

-- Robotics and Mechatronics Engineering Knowledge: Apply knowledge of mathematics, natural science, engineering fundamentals and specialization in Robotics and Mechatronics Engineering to the solution of complex engineering problems
+PO1 - Engineering Knowledge: Apply knowledge of mathematics, natural science, computing and engineering fundamentals, and an engineering specialization as specified in WK1 to WK4 respectively to develop solutions to complex engineering problems

-- Problem Analysis: Identify, formulate, survey research literature and analyze complex Robotics and Mechatronics Engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences
+PO2 - Problem Analysis: Identify, formulate, research literature and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences with holistic considerations for sustainable development (WK1 to WK4)

-- Research-based Investigation: Conduct investigations of complex Robotics and Mechatronics Engineering problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions.
+PO4 - Investigations: Conduct investigation of complex engineering problems using research methods including research-based knowledge, including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions (WK8)

-- Modern Tool Usage: Create, select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex Robotics and Mechatronics Engineering problems, with an understanding of the limitations
+PO5 - Tool Usage: Create, select and apply, and recognize limitation of appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex engineering problems, (WK2 and WK6)

-- Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice
+PO7 - Ethics: Apply ethical principles and commit to professional ethics and norms of engineering practice and adhere to relevant national and international laws.
+Demonstrate an understanding of the need for diversity and inclusion (WK9)

-- Individual and Team work: Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings
+PO8 - Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse and inclusive teams and in multidisciplinary, face-to-face, remote and distributed settings (WK9)

-- Project Management and Finance: Demonstrate knowledge and understanding of engineering management principles and economic decision-making and apply these to manage projects
+PO10 - Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one’s own work, as a member and leader in a team, and to manage projects in multidisciplinary environments

 Mapping of Units to POs